Bad Managers

 You're Deaf to Feedback: Why Your Team Won't Tell You the Truth

-You’re Taking Them for Granted: How Failing to Recognize Hurts Team Morale
+You're Taking Them for Granted: How Failing to Recognise Hurts Team Morale

 You're Hoarding Information: How Your Lack of Transparency Is Destroying Team Trust